Chicken food safety: the ultimate guide

 However, if you don’t store it right and fail to cook it properly then it can lead to foodborne illnesses with a variety of unpleasant food poisoning symptoms from chicken.
 So, we’ve compiled a guide which covers all the areas you’ll need to ensure the chicken you’re consuming is safe.

 Supermarkets won’t store chicken that is not fit for consumption, but there are still ways to check whether the meat will be tender or fresh.
 If the breast of the chicken is pliable to touch, the chicken is likely to be young and the meat should be tender.

 Contrary to popular belief, the colour of the chicken’s skin has no influence on whether the meat is fresh or nutritional.

-Chicken must be refrigerated, otherwise it will be unsafe to eat within a matter of hours.
-Even when the chicken has been cooked, it is important to store it in the fridge.
-Raw chicken should be kept away from other meats to prevent the juices from leaking and contaminating other foods.
+All raw chicken must be refrigerated as soon as possible, otherwise it will be unsafe to eat within a matter of hours.
+Even when the chicken has been cooked, it is important to store it in the fridge in order to prevent spoilage.